Rhode Island United

-Campaign Leaders' Toolkit
+Campaign Leader Toolkit

 WELCOME, campaign leaders

-As you speak with your colleagues, remember that you're not simply asking them to donate... you're rallying them to join a united solution.
+As you speak with your co-workers, remember that you are not simply asking them to donate.
+You're rallying them to join a united solution.
 What does that mean?
 It means working together to invest in proven programs, local nonprofits, and an equitable future.

-Here are the tools you'll need to run an effective workplace campaign.
+Here are the tools you will need to run an effective workplace campaign.
 Thank you for partnering with us and making a lasting difference.

-For more information and resources, contact Jessica Barry at jessica.barry@unitedwayri.org or (401) 444-0640.
+For more information, contact Sylvia Mburu at sylvia.mburu@unitedwayri.org or (401) 444-0600.

 Eight steps to a successful united way campaign